mouhannad-sh/personal-CSS-guidlines/README.md

 10- Read about CSS variables (yes CSS variables is now a thing)

-11- Writing SASS doens't mean modulization out of the picture.
+11- Writing SASS doesn't mean modulization out of the picture.

 12- Use emmet and stop wasting your time.